Managing Knee Pain

 Knee Joint Replacement: A partial or total knee replacement is a surgical procedure that implants a prosthesis in the joint to restore the use of your knee.

 There are many conditions that can cause pain in your knee joint, such as tendonitis, bursitis, pseudogout, and fibromyalgia.
 In addition, depression, hemarthrosis, hypothyroidism, and obesity can also cause joint pain.

 If you don’t have arthritis, your knee pain may be the result of an injury, such as a ruptured ligament or torn cartilage.
 In rare cases gout and infection can cause this type of pain.

-Once Dr. Dominguez or Dr. Davis have diagnosed the cause of your knee pain, they can create a plan of action to relieve your pain and get you on the path to recovery.
+Once Dr. Dominguez has diagnosed the cause of your knee pain, they can create a plan of action to relieve your pain and get you on the path to recovery.

 - Knee Injuries